ArtursGailis1995/esp8266-fastled-webserver/README.md

 Download the app code from GitHub using the green Clone or Download button from [the GitHub project main page](https://github.com/ArtursGailis1995/esp8266-fastled-webserver) and click Download ZIP.
 Decompress the ZIP file in your Arduino sketch folder.

 The web app needs to be uploaded to the ESP8266's SPIFFS.
-You can do this within the Arduino IDE after installing the [Arduino ESP8266FS tool](http://esp8266.github.io/Arduino/versions/2.3.0/doc/filesystem.html#uploading-files-to-file-system).
+You can do this within the Arduino IDE after installing the [Arduino ESP8266FS tool](https://github.com/esp8266/arduino-esp8266fs-plugin).
+On Windows, you may need to install Python from Microsoft Store or other sources for this tool to work.
+Or you can use older version of the tool.

 With ESP8266FS installed, upload the WEB App using `ESP8266 Sketch Data Upload` command in the Arduino `Tools` menu.